 This collection includes 8 interviews.

-Bill Scarborough and Mike Haenke
+Bill Scarbrough and Mike Haenke

-Bill Scarborough was hired as foreman by Northwestern Energy in 2002 to handle the hydro operations and maintenance of the Milltown Dam.
+Bill Scarbrough was hired as foreman by Northwestern Energy in 2002 to handle the hydro operations and maintenance of the Milltown Dam.
 When Northwestern took over the Montana Power Company’s operations, they had no hydro staff.
 They sold all MPC dams to PPL (Pennsylvania Power ...
 Read More

 Dennis E. Pleasant